riverbed/steelscript-netprofiler/docs/tutorial.rst

 We could include any columns applicable for this report type.
-To help identify which columns are available, we could start up a python console and try some of the commands discussed in the `Profile Columns <columns.html>`_ section, or we could use one of the provided example scripts called ``netprofiler_columns.py``.
+To help identify which columns are available, we could start up a python console and try some of the commands discussed in the `Profile Columns <columns.html>`_ section, or we could use the helper command ``steel netprofiler columns``.

-Let's try using the example script and then we can enhance our example a bit more.

-The example script should have been installed in one of your local ``bin`` directories.
+The ``steel`` sommand should have been installed in one of your local ``bin`` directories (``Scripts`` on Windows).
 Try the following command to see if its on your path:

 .. code-block:: bash

-   $ where netprofiler_columns.py
+   $ which steel

-If that doesn't return a path, then you will need to add the directory it has been installed to to your shell's system path.
+If that doesn't return a path, then you will need to add the directory where has been installed to your shell's system path.

 Now that you are setup, let's find some columns.